 The Legal Ombudsman is able to investigate the quality of professional service supplied by a solicitor to a client and investigate allegations that a solicitor has breached rules of professional conduct.

-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
+The time limit for making a complaint to the Legal Ombudsman has recently changed.
+From 1 April 2023 the Legal Ombudsman can investigate complaints no later than one year from the date of the act or omission being complained about; or one year from the date when the complainant should have realised that there was cause for complaint.
 If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.

 Before it will consider a complaint, The Legal Ombudsman generally requires that the firm’s internal complaints procedure has been exhausted and if it is satisfied that the firm’s proposals for resolving a complaint are reasonable, it may decline to investigate further.